 Parents and carers are invited to come in to the ELC classes regularly throughout the year for Stay and Play sessions.
 Staff share photos of the child's experiences via Seesaw so parents can see what their child has been learning and how their child are settling in.
 Staff speak to parents regularly to discuss progress and any issues the child may be having.
-There is usually an induction visit in June for those children starting ELC in August.
+Children have induction visits prior to starting in ELC/SA so they become familiar with the setting and staff.